teamkeel/waywo/README.md

 ![Screenshot 2024-07-25 at 18 32 21](https://github.com/user-attachments/assets/70268dc3-ac8c-4155-85e2-50e01b47dc70)

-The final step is to personalise your WAYWO with prompts - the messages it’ll send to your channel to ask people what they’re working on.
+### Personalise your WAYWO with prompts - the messages it’ll send to your channel to ask people what they’re working on.
 1. Go to the All Tools section in Keel
 2. Click “Add message”
 3. Click the + button and type in your prompt.
 The WAYWO bot will automatically add “Hey @[name] at the start of your message, and it’ll choose a message at random each time it runs